bi-concepts/redmine_api/README.md

 # redmine_api
-Python Email API interact with redmine
+Python Email API to interact with redmine

 PHP-Pyhton REST API to interact with redmine